AdamBoley/Project-Beergate/README.md

 # Scope

 The scope of this project is to create a website using the Python Django framework.
-The website will function as a social media and blogging site for people who like beer.
+The website will function as a review site for people who like beer, similar to [RateBeer](https://www.ratebeer.com/).
 <br><br>
 The project will use the Django AllAuth library to allow users to create accounts and log in to the website.
 Once they have logged in, users will be able to post reviews of beers to help other users expand their tastes.
 Logged-in users will also be able to upvote and downvote these reviews, and post comments.
 Users will be able to update and delete their own reviews.
 <br><br>
 The project will also feature several mechanisms for searching, sorting and filtering database entries.
 <br><br>